© shutterstock.com by mizar_21984

+Judaism is one of the five major world religions.
+Similar to Muslim dietary laws (Halal), Jewish dietary laws, called “Kashrut,” require special handling of food.
 The Hebrew word “kosher” means “permitted/pure” and is part of the Jewish dietary laws.
-The laws are part of the Torah, which consists of 248 commandments and 365 prohibitions and is the first part of the Hebrew Bible.
-Also at Ebbecke Verfahrenstechnik from Bruchköbel this standard is guaranteed for our customers by a constant quality assurance.
+The laws are part of the Torah, which consists of 248 commandments as well as 365 prohibitions and forms the first part of the Hebrew Bible.